-We generate revenues from other value-added services, including primarily subscription services for access to our information database, consulting services for customized and industry-related research reports and indices, and financing services for property buyers, real estate developers and other borrowers.
+We generate revenues from other value-added services, including primarily subscription services for access to our information database, and consulting services for customized and industry-related research reports and indices.
 Revenues derived from subscription services for access to our information database are recognized ratably over the subscription period.
 Revenues derived from consulting services for customized and industry-related research reports and indices are recognized when the relevant services are completed.
-Revenues derived from loan interest income and annual service fees are recognized in other value-added services using the effective interest rate method.

-Our business is subject to business taxes, value-added taxes, surcharges or cultural construction fees levied on advertising-related sales in the PRC.
+Our business is subject to business taxes, value-added taxes, surcharges or cultural construction fees levied on advertising-related sales in China.
 In accordance with ASC 605-45, "Revenue Recognition-Principal Agent Considerations", all such business taxes, value-added taxes, surcharges and cultural construction fees are presented as cost of revenues in the consolidated statements of comprehensive income.
-Business taxes, value-added taxes and related surcharges and cultural construction fees for 2012, 2013 and 2014 were US\$28,901, US\$38,783 and US\$44,003, respectively.
+Business taxes, value-added taxes and related surcharges and cultural construction fees for 2013, 2014 and 2015 were US\$38,783, US\$44,003 and US\$48,253, respectively.